Suriyakumarvijayanayagam/AI-Model-Comparison/Readme.md

 # AI Model Comparison

-The AI Model Comparison project is a web application built with Streamlit that allows users to compare the outputs of different AI models.
-It provides a simple and interactive interface for benchmarking and evaluating the performance of AI models on specific queries or data.
+Welcome to the AI Model Comparison project!
+This web application built with Streamlit allows you to compare the outputs of different AI models.
+Let's get started by configuring the installation and exploring the features.

 ## Features